 Over the past 30 years, amphetamines have been gaining increasing popularity.
 Methamphetamine has taken over as the leading drug of abuse in the western United States,1 and MDMA has become a leading drug of abuse among adolescents and young adults.
 MDMA is especially popular at dance parties (e.g., “raves”) and other social gatherings.2 This increased popularity of amphetamines in illicit drug activities has led to the creation of laws that limit access to some over-the-counter decongestants.
 These medications are structurally related to the amphetamine compounds and were used as part of the production of certain amphetamines—particularly methamphetamine.

 In 2006, there were 12 021 amphetamine, 1932 hallucinogenic amphetamine, and 1186 methamphetamine exposures reported to the American Association of Poison Control Centers National Poison Database System (NPDS)—over half of these exposures occurred in patients younger than 19 years.3 Despite the reported numbers to the NPDS, the true prevalence of amphetamine toxicity is likely much higher.

 In general, amphetamines are relatively lipophilic and cross the blood–brain barrier readily.
 The serum half-life of amphetamine varies from 8 to 30 hours, that of methamphetamine from 12 to 34 hours, and that of MDMA from 5 to 10 hours.
 Frequent use may lead to an accumulation of drug in the body prolonging the half-life and duration of effect.

 Amphetamines act to increase the amount of monoamines released for neurosynaptic transmission leading to the indirect general activation of monoamine receptors—notably adrenergic and dopaminergic receptors.
-The mechanisms by which these amphetamines elicit this response are very complex and are not completely elucidated.4 Some ...
+The mechanisms by which these amphetamines elicit this response are very complex and are not completely elucidated.4 Some of ...